 - Dedicated resources required for an aggregation instance.

-With this architecture, in the aggregation layer, logs can be filtered and routed not only to Elastisearch database (default route) but to a different backend to further processing.
+With this architecture, in the aggregation layer, logs can be filtered and routed to different logs backends: Elastisearch and Loki.
+In the future different backend can be added to do further online processing.
 For example Kafka can be deployed as backend to build a Data Streaming Analytics architecture (Kafka, Apache Spark, Flink, etc) and route only the logs from a specfic application.

 Forwarder/Aggregator architecture will be deployed in the cluster.